 Replace 192.168.0.100 with the IP address and netmask that you want to use.
 This will add an IP address to your system.
 You can then close the terminal window and continue using your computer as normal.

-Another advantage that I have experienced is that ip command is more up-to-date, and it is considered as the standard tool for managing the network on Linux systems, replacing the older commands such as ifconfig.
+Ip command is more up-to-date, and it is considered as the standard tool for managing the network on Linux systems.

-You can change the IP Address permanently.
-Under the /etc/sysconfig/network-scripts directory, you’ll see file for every network interface on your system.
+You can change the IP Address permanently by modifying the configuration file.
+Under the /etc/sysconfig/network-scripts directory, you’ll see a configuration file for every network interface on your system.
 For example, if your interface is “eth0″, you’ll see ifcfg-eth0 file under this directory.